MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-nz-cc-framework-nz.md

 **To whom does the framework apply?**

-Organizations that fall under the GCIO mandate—the public and non-public service departments, the 20 district health boards, and seven Crown entities—must adhere to the framework when they are deciding on the use of a cloud service.
+Organizations that fall under the GCIO mandate — the public and non-public service departments, the 20 district health boards, and seven Crown entities — must adhere to the framework when they are deciding on the use of a cloud service.
 The complete list of agencies mandated to follow the framework is available on the [ICT Assurance Scope page](http://aka.ms/NZICT-Assurance-Scope).
 The government expects other [State Service Agencies](http://www.ssc.govt.nz/what-is-the-public-sector) to follow this framework as well.

 **Can my agency use Microsoft’s responses to this framework in the certification process of our ICT systems?**